GitEasonXu/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning.md

 * **CarND-Behavioral-Cloning.md:** summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) and my drive.py file, the car can be driven autonomously around the track by executing

 ```sh
 python drive.py model.h5
 ```